qbl/kubernetes-lab/kubernetes-by-example/Kubernetes by Example.md

 kubectl get pods
 ```

    Commands above should return list of deployment, replica sets, and pods that we set using "deployment-0.9.yaml" file.
 Afterward we can check the services that run by getting inside our deployment using `minikube ssh` and then check it by using `curl 172.17.0.8:9876/info` (this IP address and URL endpoint is just an example, check the IP address of your pods using `kubectl describe pods | grep IP:`) to see if it serves the right version of our service (in this case 0.9).

 4. Change our deployment version to 1.0

+   Save the file below as "deployment-1.0.yaml" and execute `kubectl apply -f deployment-1.0.yaml`.

 ```
 apiVersion: apps/v1beta1